 - Divider panel allows your Husky to grow.

 - No tools needed to assemble.

 - Plastic pan for quick cleaning.

 This Frisco dog crate is your standard crate.
 It’s the most versatile option, providing a great middle-ground between our other options, but it’s still secure and robust.
 Most Huskies fall in between the 36-inch and 42-inch models.
 We highly recommend the 42-inch model if you have the room.
-The metal wire in this crate makes it the second most reliable option we’ve reviewed here – strong enough for Huskies who get mildly anxious or bored, but not for destructive Huskies or those with severe separation anxiety.
+The metal wire in this crate makes it the second most reliable option we’ve reviewed here – strong enough for Huskies who get mildly anxious or bored but not for destructive Huskies or those with severe separation anxiety.

-Our judgment is this: this crate are plenty for most dogs, but not necessarily most Huskies.
+Our judgment is this: this crate is plenty for most dogs, but not necessarily most Huskies.
 As Huskies are very intelligent, wild, and prone to becoming bored or destructive, some of them may be able to destroy or otherwise escape from this crate.

 Merry Products Mahogany Wood Crate

 - Includes easy-clean plastic tray.

 - Both stylish and functional.

 It’s undeniable – dog crates can be an eyesore.
 This is something that many pet owners have accepted, but there are more attractive options available than the standard metal crate if you take the time to look.
 This dog crate is made of wood, and it’s available in two finish options, too.